Please read the SGCNZ Board Policies before filling in an entry form.

 Click "I Agree" to proceed.

-ii) Small Regional Festivals:
+i) Small Regional Festivals:

 A limit is being placed on very small Regional Festivals regarding the number of groups which may be selected.

 Policy: In regions in which only two schools are participating with less than a total of 15 scenes, only one group may be selected to perform at the National Festival.

 This may be either a 5 minute or 15 minute scene.

-iii) Large Regional Festivals:
+ii) Large Regional Festivals:

 Conversely, greater representation is permitted for very large regions.

 Policy: If there are either 300 or more individuals participating, or more than 15 different schools, or 50 or more scenes in a Regional Festival, the Assessors are permitted to select 3 groups to attend the National Festival.

-iv) Scene durations:
+iii) Scene durations: